 After the driver is successfully loaded, the device to card association file ccurpmfc\devs will be created in the /usr/local/CCRT/drivers/ccurpmfc/driver directory, if it did not exist.
 Additionally, there is a symbolic link to this file in the /usr/lib/config/ccurpmfc directory as well.
 If the user wishes to keep the default one-to-one device to card association, no further action is required.
 If the device to card association needs to be changed, this file can be edited by the user to associate a particular device number with a card number that was found by the driver.
 The commented portion on the top of the ccurpmfc\devs file is automatically generated every time the user issues the 'make load' or '/sbin/service ccurpmfc start' (on RedHawk 6.5 and below) or '/usr/bin/systemctl start ccurpmfc' (on RedHawk 7.0 and above) command with the current detected cards, information.
-Any device to card association edited and placed in this file by the user is retained and used during the next 'make load' or '/sbin/service ccurpmfc' or '/sbin/service ccurpmfc' or '/sbin/service ccurpmfc' for '/wsr/bin/systemctl' start ccurpmfc' process.
+Any device to card association edited and placed in this file by the user is retained and used during the next 'make load' or '/sbin/service ccurpmfc' load' or '/usr/bin/systemctl start ccurpmfc' process.